aero-man/usgs-streamgages/README.md

 # USGS Streamgage Data Scraper

-Downloads, scrapes, and cleans data about the US Geological Survey's (USGS) streamgages around the United States.
+Download, scrape, and clean data about the US Geological Survey's (USGS) streamgages around the United States.

 USGS has over 10,000 streamgages, which collect data about the waterflow of rivers